 - Consider changing or updating policies, especially if your print operations have been decentralized up to this point.

-Again, don’t forget to communicate any changes to standard operating procedures around printing to the entire team.
+Again, don’t forget to communicate to your team any changes to standard operating procedures around printing.

 If your organization isn't large enough to have a person solely responsible for your printing needs, you need someone who has a strong understanding of technology, your organization’s workflow and your team’s processes.

-In mid-to-large organizations, a manager responsible for office technology is in the best position to assign someone to take care of printing technology.
+In mid-size to large organizations, a manager responsible for office technology is in the best position to assign someone to take care of printing technology.
 In most cases, this will be the IT department.

 Assigning responsibility to a single person is important, but that person will often need help.
 Work with a Marco Copier/Printer Specialist to determine the best way for your organization to centralize your printing technology management responsibilities and implement a productive Managed Print Services program.